adambard/learnxinyminutes-docs/kotlin.html.markdown

 }

 fun conditionalIf(x: Int) {
-  // if branches can be blocks, and the last expression is the value of a block: a = 9 b = 2 val max = if (a > b) {
+  // if branches can be blocks, and the last expression is the value of a block a = 9 b = 2 val max = if (a > b) {